Novation and assignment

 When a contract is novated, the other (original) contracting party must be left in the same position as he was in prior to the novation being made.
 So novation requires the agreement of all three parties.
 While obtaining the agreement of the transferor and transferee is easy, obtaining the agreement of the other original party can be more difficult:

 - The other original party may not understand the benefit to him of having the original contract novated and require extra information about the process that is time consuming to provide.

-- He may need extra assurance to be persuaded that he won’t be worse off as a result of the novation (especially common where the novation transfers service contracts between suppliers).
+- He may need extra assurance to be persuaded that he won’t be worse off as a result of the novation (especially common where there is a transfer of service contracts between suppliers).

 - It is possible that he could play up to delay the transfer and squeeze extra concessions from you.

 The only way to transfer your rights or obligations is by an agreement signed by all three parties.
 But what happens if you are a service provider (such as an ISP) selling your business with 10,000 customers?
 You can hardly get every one of them to sign up to his own separate novation.
 In practice, a well drawn original agreement will contain a provision which permits the ISP to assign (transfer his contract) without the permission of the customer.
 But what happens if it does not?